cuixuejiao/twip/README.md

 instances.

 ### Concerns to be addressed

+* There are even more components of this project that could be automated by setting up a fully automated build pipleline.
+Driving CI/CD tooling on commits and deployment on dockerhub builds.
+Using the command line interfaces for provisioning thru the [aws cli](https://aws.amazon.com/cli/) or docker machine.

 * [ELK Stack](https://www.elastic.co/products) -
 If I were going to completely tool out this environment, I would add an additional [ELK Stack](https://www.elastic.co/products) containers.
 The elk stack add  Elasticsearch,